 You'll never know, you'll never hear us

-During the war, the German Army removed the Amber Room and transported it back to Konigsburg.
-Disappearing at the end of the war, its location remains unknown, one of the last mysteries of World War II.
+During the war the German Army dismantled the Amber Room and transported it back to Konigsberg.
+Disappearing at the end of the war, its location remains unknown, one of the last mysteries of the war.

-The morning road leads to StalingradWe've moved into the summer of 1942.
-On June 28, the German launched a large scale attack in the south of Russia, aiming for the oil fields of the Caucasus region and the heavy industrial town of Stalingrad.
-The Germans advanced quickly but became bogged down in Stalingrad, with an increasingly fixated Hitler insistent on its capture.
-The fighting lasted 6 1/2 months, ending in catastrophe for the Nazi regime with the destruction of the Sixth Army and the supporting Hungarian and Romanian armies, along with large losses for other German units.
-Of 91,000 prisoners taken by the Russians at the end, only 5,000 ever returned to Germany, some not until 1955.
-The cost of victory was staggering for the Red Army - more than 1.1 million dead, wounded or captured.
+The morning road leads to StalingradWe've moved ahead several months to the summer of 1942.
+Unlike 1941, when the German Army was powerful enough to attack the Soviets from across its entire front, the Nazis summer offensive would be more limited in scope.
+On June 28, the Germans attacked in the south, aiming for the oil fields of the Caucasus region and the heavy industrial town of Stalingrad.
+The Germans advanced quickly, nearly reaching the Caspian Sea, but became bogged down in Stalingrad, with an increasingly obsessed Hitler insistent upon its capture.
+The fighting lasted for almost six months ending in catastrophe for the Nazi regime with the destruction of the Sixth Army and the allied Hungarian and Romanian armies, along with heavy losses in other German units.
+Of 91,000 prisoners taken by the Russians only 5,000 ever returned to Germany, some not until a decade after the end of the war.
+The cost of victory was staggering for the Red Army - another 1.1 million dead, wounded or captured.

 And the sky is softly humming